Childhood trauma can lead to long term effects well into adulthood.

 Here are some examples from our community of what we've found to help with coping and healing:

 "As someone who had my share of ACEs growing up, I find protection and feeling safe are very important to me now.
-Safety to me can be found in routines, being facts-based, being protective of my feelings, and also just thinking about the things I need to feel physically safe in my home and workplace.
-I also find things that help me during the day to protect myself from getting overwhelmed, like taking a walk when I need to clear my head."
+Safety to me can be found in routines, being facts-based, being protective of my feelings, and also just thinking about the things I need to feel physically safe in my home and workplace."

 "I have asked certain people if we can support each other.
 Like how you have in school an "in case of emergency" person.
 They are mine and I am their's.
 It helps to know I have some back up".

 Cooking is a great way to show yourself you have skills.
 Even if what you make doesn't work out the way you hoped, you can always try again.
 "Can-do" is what we do to show ourselves that despite what we have been through, despite what others may have told us, we are capable of learning and growing.
-Can-do is about finding out what YOU love to do, what YOU are good at and giving yourself the gift of time and focus to work on those talents and loves.
-The act of selecting something you want to eat and making it happen for yourself can be very satisfying and fulfilling.
 Here is an example of a Can-do moment for Micah and his trusty helper - his daughter Mileesa.
 Get out and "can-do" it!

 "Even though I consider myself an introvert and maybe a bit of a loner it's important for me to feel like there is a place where I belong.
 For me its the parts of my family that "get" me and my small group of friends.
 I have also joined facebook groups and other places where I can express myself and be appreciated for my similarities to them as well as the ways I'm different!"